 In this case, a displaced intra-articular distal femoral fracture was seen.
-An open reduction and internal fixation was used with an anteriolateral approach to visualize the joint surface and obtain anatomic reduction of the articular surface.
-Then a lateral lock plate was placed percutaneously to bridge the area of comminution while restoring leg length, alignment, and rotation.
+An open reduction and internal fixation (ORIF) was used with an anterolateral approach to visualize the joint surface and obtain anatomic reduction of the articular surface.
+Then, a lateral lock plate was placed percutaneously to bridge the area of comminution while restoring leg length, alignment, and rotation.

-The patient is vital signs were stable.
-The left lower extremity had a superficial abrasion over the right proximal tibia and there was swelling with deformity about the distal thigh.
+The patient's vital signs were stable.
+The left lower extremity had a superficial abrasion over the right proximal tibia, and there was swelling with deformity about the distal thigh.
 He had an intact neurovascular exam without evidence of an open wound.